mikependon/RepoDB/README.md

 :wave: Hey [Scott](https://www.hanselman.com/), thank you for [endorsing](https://twitter.com/shanselman/status/1284990438525464576) RepoDb into the community of .NET.

-## Important Attributes

-Below are some of the important attributes that is a part of the package and you will easily leverage being a user of this library.

-### It is easy-to-use

-RepoDb operations were all implemented as extended methods of IDbConnection object.
-For as long your connection is open, any operations can then be called against your database.

-### It is high-performant

-RepoDb caches the already-generated compiled expressions for future reusabilities and executions.
-It understands your schema to create the most optimal compiled expression AOT.

-### It is efficient

-RepoDb extracts and caches the object properties, execution contexts, object mappings and SQL statements.
-It is reusing them all throughout the process of transformations and executions.

-### It is high-quality

-RepoDb is a high-quality micro-ORM supported by 10K+ real-life Unit and Integration Tests.
-It is highly tested and used by various critical systems that are running in production environment.

 ## Benefits/Advantages

 Below are some of the benefits and advantages you are automatically inheritting when using RepoDb.